Iraq holds first nationwide election since IS defeat - Journal du Cameroun

 Prime Minister Haider al-Abadi — who took office as IS rampaged across Iraq in 2014 — is angling for a new term, claiming credit for defeating the jihadists and seeing off a Kurdish push for independence.

-But competition from within his Shiite community, the majority group dominating Iraqi politics, should divide the vote and spell lengthy horse-trading to form any government.
+But competition from within his Shiite community, the majority group dominating Iraqi politics, will likely splinter the vote and spell lengthy horse-trading to form any government.

+“Iraq is strong and unified after defeating terror,” Abadi said after voting.
+“The elections will determine Iraq’s future.”

 Whoever emerges as premier will face the mammoth task of rebuilding a country left shattered by the battle against IS — with donors already pledging $30 billion (25 billion euros).

-More than two million people remain internally displaced and IS — which has threatened the polls — still has the capacity to launch deadly attacks.
+More than two million people remain internally displaced and IS — which has threatened the polls — is still able to launch deadly attacks.

 Iraq has long been a crucible for the rivalry between Iran and the US, with Tehran exerting influence over Shiite politicians and Washington deploying troops to fight IS.